krallice/emu65/README.md

 # emu65
 6502 emulator running BASIC!

-This is a cycle accurate 6502 vCPU emulator, with supplied bootstrap code to load and run the Emulation Enhanced Basic ROM
+This is a cycle accurate 6502 vCPU emulator, with supplied bootstrap code to load and run the Emulation Enhanced Basic ROM.
+I tell you what, I was pretty damn excited when I first saw that EhBASIC boot line ...

 ```
 # bin/emu65